 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Queen Mary’s High School, but to see all our data you need to click the blue button at the bottom of the page to view Queen Mary’s High School
+To see all our data you need to click the blue button at the bottom of this page to view Queen Mary’s High School

 on our interactive map.

 Pupils know, from the moment they walk through the gates, that the highest standards of work and behaviour will be expected from them.
 They also know that they will be well supported in reaching those standards.
 There are warm relationships between staff and pupils and wide-ranging support services.